-2.01 Texas Task Force 1 (TX-TF1) US&R personnel train and operate in a wide range of environments, presenting various potential health and occupational hazards.
+2.01 Texas Task Force 1 or Texas Task Force 2 (TX-TF) US&R personnel train and operate in a wide range of environments, presenting various potential health and occupational hazards.
 It is imperative the Task Force monitor and track any underlying medical conditions which may jeopardize the member's health and safety or the health and safety of others and prevent any members who meet these conditions from deploying.